Feel-ix-343/markdown-oxide/README.md

 ## Testing

+First, compile the plugin.
+Clone the repo and then run `cargo build --release`

+Next, follow the directions for your editor

-## VSCode
+### VSCode

 Go to [the vscode extension readme](./vscode-extension/README.md) and run the commands listed

-## Neovim
+### Neovim

 Make sure rust is installed properly and that you are using nvim cmp (I am not sure if it works in other completion engines)

-1. Clone the repo
-2. `Cargo build --release`
-3. Add and adjust the following to your Neovim config
+Adjust your neovim config as follows

 ```
 local configs = require("lspconfig.configs")